 Synthace sends the eluted fractions to the plate reader for absorbance measurements and then automatically aligns the resulting plate reader data with the appropriate fractions collected during the chromatography run.
 The software keeps track of all experimental data and metadata and automatically compiles both raw and path length and/or blank-corrected chromatograms.
 There is no need to manually wrangle data or generate visualizations.

-Further, Synthace allows you to easily cherry pick fractions for downstream analyses, such as measuring purity of your separated compounds with LabChip.
+Further, Synthace allows you to easily cherry-pick fractions for downstream analyses, such as measuring the purity of your separated compounds with LabChip.
 The resulting purity data is imported into Synthace, where it is automatically aligned with the chromatograms for a complete and structured dataset.
 The dataset can also be downloaded in common formats and used within external analysis software.